-Alleged burglar taken into custody by East Baton Rouge Parish deputies
+Alleged burglar already on probation for burglary taken into custody by East Baton Rouge deputies

 Latest Weather Blog

-Alleged burglar taken into custody by East Baton Rouge Parish deputies
+Alleged burglar already on probation for burglary taken into custody by East Baton Rouge deputies

 BATON ROUGE — An alleged burglar of an East Baton Rouge Parish home is in custody Monday morning.

-Deputies said the burglary suspect was apprehended around 7:30 a.m. after they received a call from a woman alleging someone had broken into her father's home on Greenwell Springs Road near Wax Road.
+Deputies said Henry Taylor, 37, was apprehended around 7:30 a.m. after they received a call from a woman alleging someone had broken into her father's home on Greenwell Springs Road near Wax Road.
+Deputies added that the homeowner confronted Taylor near the home's pool house after he went into a shed and took tools.

+Before deputies arrived, Taylor allegedly "charged at the homeowner" before the homeowner fired one shot into the ground.

-East Baton Rouge Sheriff's Office deputies responded to the scene and set up a perimeter around the wooded area near the home where the alleged burglar was last seen running.
+East Baton Rouge Sheriff's Office deputies then set up a perimeter around the wooded area near the home where Taylor was seen running.

-The suspect eventually walked out of the woods and was taken into custody, deputies noted.
-The suspect's name has not been released.
+Taylor eventually walked out of the woods, surrendered and was taken into custody, deputies noted.
+He was booked for simple burglary on a $10,000 bond.

 More News